-3. Choose the data refinement tools we wish to use by clicking the "yes" radio button next to each one.

-- Instrument Type: choose the type of spectrometer that produced the data to be analyzed. - Merge Scans of the same peptide: in DDA mode, a mass spectrometer will often produce several tandem ms (i.e. ms/ms) scans of the same peptide.
-To increase the intensity of real signal peaks within these scans and to reduce the size of the whole data set, it makes sense to merge ms/ms scans of the same peptide together.
+- 3. Choose the data refinement tools we wish to use by clicking the "yes" radio button next to each one. - Instrument Type: choose the type of spectrometer that produced the data to be analyzed.
+This setting is important as MS resolution and ion source are important for peptide charge calculation. - Merge Scans of the same peptide: in DDA mode, a mass spectrometer will often produce several tandem ms (i.e. ms/ms) scans of the same peptide.
+To increase the intensity of real signal PEAKS within these scans and to reduce the size of the whole data set, it makes sense to merge ms/ms scans of the same peptide together.
 To avoid improper merging (of ms/ms scans of different peptides) we make sure that the measured parent ion masses of these peptides are very close and that they have similar retention times in the LC column.
 The units here are m/z values in Daltons.
-For retention time, we use whatever units are recorded in the data file (usually minutes or seconds). - Correct precursor charges: Since a mass spectrometer measures mass-to-charge ratios, we must know the charge on a peptide before we can determine its mass.
+For retention time, we use whatever units are recorded in the data file (usually minutes or seconds).

+- Correct precursor charges: Since a mass spectrometer measures mass-tocharge ratios, we must know the charge on a peptide before we can determine its mass.
 The standard method of finding the charge is to look at the spacing of the isotope ladder in the survey scan.
 However many Ion-Trap instruments don't have enough resolution for this.
 So PEAKS will look at the MS/MS data to determine if it's charge 1+, 2+ or 3+.
-This tool needs to only be used on ion trap data. - Remove low quality MS/MS scans: Scans of contaminants and electrical noise should not be included in analysis.
+For data where the survey scan is available, PEAKS will examine the precursor ion's isotope distribution to confirm or correct the charge assignment. - Remove low quality MS/MS scans: Scans of contaminants and electrical noise should not be included in analysis.
 Removing them from the data set will save time, and reduce the risk of random matches to the database.
 PEAKS presents an effective tool for removing these low quality ms/ms scans.
-This tool has been designed for use specifically on ion trap data. - Preprocess MS/MS scans: Deconvolution (de-isotoping), centroiding and noise filtering within the MS/MS data.
+Type in the boxes to set ranges of retention time and m/z PEAKS between these values will be considered for analysis.
+Additionally, PEAKS examines the MS/MS spectrum to determine it's quality (using various characteristics including total intensity, n-term + c-term pairing, sequence tag calling, etc.), so you can choose a threshold of quality score (a value from 0 to 1) for accepting a scan.
+Set to 0.01 to disable this filtering. - Preprocess MS/MS scans: Deconvolution (de-isotoping), centroiding and noise filtering within the MS/MS data.
 Data is always saved in the ANZ file along with the PEAKS results.
 Preprocessing can save hard disk space or upload time.
 But make sure to have the original data available in case we need to refer to it later.